wmo-im/wcmp2-codelists/scripts/README.md

 ### Creating the `wis` register

-Use yje action/button "Create register" in the web UI of the WMO Codes Registry and fill following attributes:
+Use the action/button "Create register" in the web UI of the WMO Codes Registry and fill following attributes:
 - Notation
 - Label
 - Description